 HOW TO MAKE A MELTING SNOWMAN

-STEP 1: In a bowl mix together 1/2 cup water and 1/2 cup of glue to combine completely.
+STEP 1: In a bowl, mix 1/2 cup water and 1/2 cup of glue together.
+Combine completely.

 STEP 2: Stir in 1/2 tsp baking soda.

 Baking soda helps to firm and form the slime.
 You can play around with how much you add but we prefer between 1/4 and 1/2 tsp per batch.
-I get asked all the time why do you need baking soda for slime.
+Why do you need baking soda for slime?
 Baking soda helps to improve the firmness of the slime.
-You can experiment with your own ratios!
+You can experiment with the ratios!

 If your slime still feels too sticky, you may need a few more drops of saline solution.
 As I mentioned above, start by squirting a few drops of the solution onto your hands and kneading your slime longer.
 You can always add but you can’t take away.
 Saline solution is preferred over contact solution.